jadamb13/appointmentsetter/README.md

 Similarly, reports for the application can be viewed by clicking the "Reports" tab along the top of the application window.

-A `login_activity.txt` file is located at the root ("src") of the application file structure and Javadoc documentation files are located in the `javadocs` file of the `src` directory.
+A `login_activity.txt` file is located at the root of the project file structure and Javadoc documentation files are located in the `javadocs` file of the `src` directory.